Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Method:

-\textbf{Example Generation} To generate each novel example, we randomly sample a novel label from our set and prompt a LLM (we use GPT-J) to generate an example of that label.
+\paragraph{Example Generation.} To generate each novel example, we randomly sample a novel label from our set and prompt a LLM (we use GPT-J\footnote{We evaluate GPT-3 for label generation but not example generation, as the latter would require many more API calls.}) to generate an example of that label.
 We prime this model with one random sampled label-example pair from each ID class in the training dataset in the prompt, resulting in 3-6 in-context examples, varying based on the dataset.
 Providing these context pairs ensures that our generation is plausible: the model is encouraged to generate a specific style of text.
 We perform this generation procedure repeatedly to form a novel example set.
 We show the prompt we use for this step in Appendix~\ref{app:prompt_format}, and several generated label-example pairs in Figure~\ref{fig:intext_examples}.